What It’s Really Like Traveling Crete by Bus (Pros & Cons)

 Visit Crete

-Before you travel to Crete it’s important to figure out getting around the island.
+It’s so important to figure out how to get around Crete before your visit.
+This is largest island in Greece after all!
 Essentially, there are two forms of transportation that most people decide on.
 You can either travel Crete by bus, or rent a car and take the island into your own hands.
-So do you plan to visit the popular Northern Crete beach towns, or are you looking to explore the rugged southern coast?
-If you’re a budget traveler then you’ve probably at least thought about doing Crete by bus.
+Do you plan to visit the popular Northern Crete beach towns, or are you looking to explore the rugged southern coast?
+If you’re a budget traveler, then you’ve probably at least thought about using the buses in Crete.
 However, there are pros and cons to this method of transportation.
-Let us break down what we learned after our own visit to Crete!

-Extensive Bus System in Northern Crete: The bus system is Northern Crete is awesome!
-The bus connects not only the large cities but also the small towns running along the coast.
-You can even visit the famous Knossos Palace historical site from Heraklion.
+Extensive Bus System in Northern Crete: The Crete bus system in the north is awesome!
+The bus connects not only the large cities, but also the small towns running along the coast.
+You can even visit the famous Knossos Palace from Heraklion.

-Inexpensive and Reliable: Traveling by Bus is affordable by any European standard.
+Inexpensive and Reliable: The buses in Crete are very affordable by European standards.
 Most trips will only cost you a few Euros, while the long multi-hour trips will run you between 10 to 15 Euros.

-Multiple Buses Per Day: Buses run often down the coast, and you can catch one about every hour.
-At the main bus stations there will be large screens with the bus times, and at the small town stops you can find schedules posted on the street signs.
+Multiple Buses Per Day: The Crete buses run often down the coast, and you can catch one about every hour.
+At the main bus stations, there will be large screens with the bus times, and at the small town stops you can find schedules posted on the street signs.

-Parking: This is really only an issue in some of the bigger towns such as Heraklion, Chania, and Rethymno in Crete.
-Nevertheless, you might end up booking a hotel based on what has parking and not the area you want to be in.
+Parking: This is an issue in the bigger towns like Heraklion, Chania, and Rethymno.
+Nevertheless, you might end up booking a hotel based on what has parking instead of the area you want to be in.

 Sitia Crete

-Forget the South: There will be no possibility to travel with a public bus along the southern coast of Crete from east to west!
+Forget the South: There will be no possibility to travel with the public buses in Crete along the southern coast of Crete from east to west!
 This is something we didn’t realize immediately when we arrived.
-Unfortunately, to travel to the towns in the south you will have to backtrack the same way you came and the buses are infrequent.
+Unfortunately, to travel to the towns in the south, you will have to backtrack the same way you came and the buses are infrequent.

-Freedom: Crete is like a playground for adventure travelers, and not having a car means that you’ll miss out on 90% of the island.
-So if you are looking for the freedom to go where and when you want and explore lesser known parts of Crete, the bus probably isn’t for you.
+Freedom: Crete is like a playground for adventure travelers, and not having a car means that you’ll miss out on a lot of the island.
+If you’re looking for the freedom to go where and when you want and explore lesser known parts of Crete, the bus probably isn’t for you.

 Traveling Crete by Bus Guide